 These headphones come with a flimsy, cheap-feeling soft pouch.
 The pouch material is so thin you can see through it.
 It can likely protect your headphones from light scratches, but not from falls or water exposure.

 The Razer BlackShark V2 have an okay build quality.
 They're mostly made of plastic, except for the braided, non-detachable cable.
 The metal hinges and the cable between the cups and the headband are the weakest points on these headphones.
 These parts seem like they could break or bend if you aren't careful.
+For better-built gaming headphones, check out the Corsair HS60 HAPTIC Stereo Gaming Headset.

 The Razer BlackShark V2 are stable headphones.
 They're lightweight and don't move around too much on your head.
 However, their cable isn't detachable, so if it gets stuck or hooked on something, it could pull the headphones off your head.